manuelgug/phasing_benchmarking/README.md

 ## Overview

 This R script benchmarks the performance of [FapR](https://github.com/manuelgug/FapR) and [Aimee Taylor's FreqEstimationModel](https://github.com/aimeertaylor/FreqEstimationModel/) for phasing 7 loci across the `dhfr` and `dhps` genes from *Plasmodium falciparum*.
-The benchmarking process involves comparing the results of each method against expected control data.
+The benchmarking process involves comparing the results of each method against an expected control dataset.

 ### Steps